-- $K-8^{th}$ Grade: Playground at the back of the west building - Preschool 2nd Grade: Playground behind the east building
+• $K - 8^{th}$ Grade: West

+• Preschool - 2nd Grade: East

 While students are using the playground, certain behaviors are expected.
 It is very important that students engage in safe behavior on the playground for the safety of all students on the playground.